diegoarvz4/React-MusicTeachers/README.md

   Run the following command on your terminal: `$ npm install`, this will install all the required dependencies necesary for you to run this project locally.

 ## Usage
-  Run the following command on your terminal: `$ npm start`, this will run a local server which can be accesed via web browser in `https://localhost:3000`
+  Run the following command on your terminal: `$ npm start`, this will run a local server which can be accesed via a web browser in `https://localhost:3000`

 ## Run tests
   To run the tests simple run the following command on your terminal: `$ npm test`